njcx/gopacket_dpdk/CONTRIBUTING.md

 ### Performance

-We strive to make gopacket as fast as possible while still providing lots of features.
+We strive to make gopacket_dpdk as fast as possible while still providing lots of features.
 In general, this means:

 * Focus performance tuning on common protocols (IP4/6, TCP, etc), and optimize